What is Employer Branding? Some great examples

 Vacancies for nurses and midwives are increasing year on year, while applications are dropping by 12.2%, with many leaving the profession due to a poor work/life balance.
 Northamptonshire tackled these recruitment challenges with a ‘Best of Both Worlds’ campaign, highlighting how their region offered a better work/life balance than many of the UK’s big cities, while offering excellent opportunities for career development.
 Learn More

-Taking advantage of Glassdoor Opportunities - how Groupon Reduced cost per applicant to just £9
+Employer branding example: how Groupon reduced recruitment cost per applicant to just £9 by harnessing Glassdoor Reviews

 Glassdoor is an open employer feedback forum, where employees can leave anonymous feedback about their employer.
 Groupon noticed its Glassdoor page was getting 11 times more traffic than the most popular networking platform – and changed their content on Glassdoor, reflecting their values and culture.
 Result? the company doubled the number of qualified applicants and reduced their cost-per-applicant to just £9.
 Learn more